 Steve is known to fly aircraft of his own creation.
 In 1996, he created the Parabounce as a way to raise money for children’s charities, which led him to develop the Parabike, a human-powered aerostat.
 Parabounce was flown at the Clinton White House, premiered on NBC’s “Today,” and closed the 2002 Winter Olympics in Salt Lake.
 His company, One Giant Leap, generated over a million dollars in charitable donations through the One Giant Leap for Humanity events, conceived by Meadows.

 While raising his family in Hollywood, Steve had a career as a cinematographer and actor from 1984 to 2001, producing documentaries and performing in over a hundred television productions and dozens of films.

-Now retired, Steve spends his time building stuff, volunteering, dabbling in art and developing new ideas to benefit the less fortunate.
+Now retired, Steve spends his time building stuff, writing books and screenplays, volunteering, dabbling in art and developing new ideas to benefit the less fortunate.

 Like others with an eclectic life, he’s written a book.
 The first edition is free to read on the Web.

 “I have found it.
 I will not tell you how, as you would not believe me.
 Just know that I have.
 The answers.
 To why and where we are, and where we go; where we are from and our purpose.
 This discovery took a lifetime, but the knowledge was always there and is within us all.
 It’s alarmingly simple when you realize that these truths are inherited since the dawn of mankind and continue to evolve if we simply explore our consciousness and the depths obtainable.
 But this collective consciousness is not exclusive to human beings.
 It is the very fabric of the Universe.